irthomas/nomad_obs/README.md

 ### SPICE kernels

-The latest planning kernels will need to be downloaded as follows:
+The latest planning kernels will need to be downloaded.

-* `cd /bira-iasb/projects/NOMAD/Science/Planning/kernels/`
-* `git pull`

 This must be done before each MTP.

 ### Set up MTP and observation parameters